aurelienkochalski/portfolio/README.md

 ## Stack

-This project is a Single Page Application developped with `Next.js`, which is a `React` framework including features like:
+This project is a Single Page Application developed with `Next.js`, which is a `React` framework including features like:
 - static & server rendering
 - route pre-fetching
 - built-in CSS Modules support